datatrail-jhu/09_dataanalysis/manuscript/06_1_inferential.md

 > Can we infer the height of a tree given its girth?

 Presumably, it's easier to measure a trees girth (width around) than it is to measure its height.
-Thus, here we want to know whether or not height and girt are associated.
+Thus, here we want to know whether or not height and girth are associated.

 In this case, since we're asking if we can infer height from girth, girth is the independent variable and height is the dependent variable.
 In other words, we're asking does height *depend* on girth?